jlwangPoincare/AlgorithmBox/README.md

 AlgorithmBox
 ============================================================

 Store some of my implementation of good algorithms here.

-Categories:
+Categories
 ------------------------------------------------------------

 ### ex_euclid: An implementation of extended Euclidean algorithm